 Security is obviously a considerable issue because you need to know that the platform you are using is safe.
 So on a security scale, how safe is WordPress?
 Read further to hear our thoughts…

-There have been a number of recent attacks made against the WordPress platform.
-These have raised considerable concern over whether it’s still capable of defending websites against the modern threats presented by hackers and other malicious attackers.
+Like most platforms, there have been a number of recent attacks made against WordPress.
+Because of these attacks, current and potential customers have raised considerable concern over whether it’s still capable of defending websites against the modern threats presented by hackers and other malicious attackers.

 This news likely already has you heading for the hills.
-Two major attacks in two years may make you believe that this is a platform you should stay away from.
-In this section, we are going to demonstrate why WordPress is actually the best platform you could use.
+A recent attack may make you believe that this is a platform you should stay away from.
+In this section, we are going to demonstrate why WordPress is actually the best platform you could use…

 Thousands of Sites are Attacked Every Year

 WordPress has a comparatively low number of attacks when compared to other platforms.
 No platform can 100% protect websites.
 It’s simply impossible.

 Some people say that WordPress’s open source position makes it open to threats.
 WordPress, Drupal, and Joomla are all free to use and anyone can use the underlying software code.
 The argument is that hackers can study this code and learn where the vulnerabilities are.